Employee Write Up Sample

 Tips for Writing an Effective Employee Write Up Sample

-4. Include a timeline: If applicable, include a timeline of events leading up to the write up.
-This will help provide context for the situation.
+4. Include a Timeline: If applicable, include a timeline of events leading up to the write-up for context.

 What to Include in an Employee Write Up Sample